-- Keep buses reliable and enhance customer experience by purchasing 1,761 conventional buses for the normal replacement of buses that have reached their useful life.
-All new standard and articulated buses will be more comfortable and accessible for our customers with improved features and amenities including wider doors, brighter lighting, charging stations, flexible seating, and customer information screens. - Reduce greenhouse gas and local air emissions by purchasing approximately 500 zero-emission buses to replace existing buses at the end of their useful lives. - Purchase and install electric charging infrastructure for zero-emission bus and light duty non-revenue fleets.
+Keep buses reliable and enhance customer experience by purchasing 1,761 conventional buses for the normal replacement of buses that have reached their useful life.
+All new standard and articulated buses will be more comfortable and accessible for our customers with improved features and amenities including wider doors, brighter

+Reduce greenhouse gas and local air emissions by purchasing approximately 500 zero-emission buses to replace

+Purchase and install electric charging infrastructure for zero-emission bus and light duty non-revenue fleets.